VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -promscrape.gceSDCheckInterval duration
     	Interval for checking for changes in gce.
 This works only if gce_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#gce_sd_config for details (default 1m0s)
   -promscrape.httpSDCheckInterval duration
-        Interval for checking for changes in http service discovery.
+    	Interval for checking for changes in http endpoint service discovery.
 This works only if http_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config for details (default 1m0s)
   -promscrape.kubernetes.apiServerTimeout duration
     	How frequently to reload the full state from Kuberntes API server (default 30m0s) -promscrape.kubernetesSDCheckInterval duration